Null-free False Discovery Rate Control Using Decoy Permutations: Introduction

-Monte-Carlo simulations demonstrate that our approach is more stable and powerful than two popular methods, i.e., the Bayes method \citep{storey2002direct, storey2003positive, storey2004strong} and the empirical Bayes method \citep{efron2001empirical, efron2002empirical, efron2008microarrays}.
+Our approach is exclusively based on the scores and labels of tests.
+The scoring function used is not limited to traditional \emph{p}-value or test statistics which have clear null distributions, but can be in any free forms with some symmetry property.
+Therefore, our approach provides great flexibility and can be potentially more powerful than traditional approaches, the performance of which largely relies on the precision of \emph{p}-values or the sample size of each test.
+Monte-Carlo simulations demonstrate that our approach effectively controls the FDR and is more powerful than two popular methods, i.e., the Bayes method \citep{storey2002direct, storey2003positive, storey2004strong} and the empirical Bayes method \citep{efron2001empirical, efron2002empirical, efron2008microarrays}.
 The performances of the three methods were also compared on a real dataset.
-Because our procedure is more straightforward and can be used with arbitrary scores, we believe that it will have many practical applications.
+Because our procedure is more straightforward and can be used with arbitrary score functions, we believe that it will have many practical applications.